davidgiga1993/mixing-station-docs/docs/settings/global.md

 Autostart allows you to configure to which mixer the app should connect after starting.
 This is usefull for installation purposes where the app should always connect to a mixer without user interaction.

+## API
+Only available on Desktop platform.
+Lets you enable the API access for Mixing Station.

 ## Skip sync
 > Debugging purposes only